CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How can I delete my posted issue on GitHub?] | [Deleting an issue](https://docs.github.com/en/github/managing-your-work-on-github/deleting-an-issue)
-[Removing input background colour for Chrome autocomplete?] | 更改autocomplete的顏色 [Where are the golang environment variables stored?] | [go env GOENV](https://stackoverflow.com/a/64021609)
+[Removing input background colour for Chrome autocomplete?] | 更改autocomplete的顏色 [Where are the golang environment variables stored?] | [go env GOENV](https://stackoverflow.com/a/64021609) [How do I add Add text below font awesome icon Links?] |
+[Access struct property by name] |
+★[Using reflect, how do you set the value of a struct field?] |

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/
 [How to create new file using go script]: https://stackoverflow.com/a/46749116/